vshveta08/Live-HTML-Interpreter/README.md

-# Live-HTML-Interpreter
+# Live-Frontend-Compiler
-Live HTML Interpreter made using HTML, CSS &amp; JavaScript.
+Live Frontend Compiler made using HTML, CSS &amp; JavaScript.
-Live HTML Interpreter provides a interface to the user to write the HTML code &amp; gives the output of the code on the same page in real time.
+Live Frontend Compiler provides a interface to the user to write the HTML code &amp; gives the output of the code on the same page in real time.

 Interface of the Project ->